tadigotla/workshop/Log.md

 ### Day1: Introduction to Cloud IDE
 > Team was introduced to Cloud IDE and its usage.
-Cloud workspaces were crated for the entire team totaling to 26 people on multiple servers.
+Cloud workspaces were created for the entire team.
 ### Day2: Building and executing few Java Samples
 > The team was asked to write small programs on the IDE some of which are:
 1. Write a program to check if a given number is Prime